jordan17101996github/shapes/README.md

 # shapes

-This is the first shape of the square(rect).
+This is the first shape - square(rect).
 ![screen shot](https://github.com/jordan17101996github/shapes/blob/master/Screen%20Shot%202017-12-07%20at%2013.58.48.png)

 float a = 0.0;